Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Please note that you need to push in rather firmly, as the gas valve spring is quite strong.

-Disconnecting the Gas Bayonet
+Disconnecting a Gas Bayonet

-To disconnect a gas bayonet you basically just reverse the process.
+To disconnect a gas bayonet, you basically just reverse the process.

-There may be a small whiff of gas when you connect or disconnect the bayonet.
+There may be a small whiff of gas when you connect or disconnect the gas bayonet.
 This is normal.

 If You Continue to Smell Gas